CONFERENCE DAY TWO

 Colm Campbell - Head of Engineering, The Gym Group

 Culture is as critical to reliability as any tool or dashboard.
-This session explores how leading organisations are building SRE cultures rooted in real-time observability - where teams are empowered to detect, respond, and learn from incidents proactively.
-We’ll look at how observability is shaping everything from on-call practices and team structures to incident reviews and cross-functional collaboration.
+This session explores how The Gym Group is building an SRE culture rooted in real-time observability - where teams are empowered to detect, respond, and learn from incidents quickly and proactively.
+We'll consider some insights from other fields — safety science, software engineering, UX/UI and psychology — which may support SRE teams in tuning up their tools and ways of working, to drive effectiveness and resilience.

-• Creating shared ownership of reliability across engineering and SRE teams.
+• Creating shared ownership of reliability among SRE and other engineering disciplines.

-• Embedding observability into the daily routines of developers and operators.
+• Embedding observability in the daily routine of developers and operators.

-• Using real-time insights to inform decision-making and reduce burnout.
+• Using real-time and retrospective insights to inform decisions and reduce burnout.

 img